GryMrc/Web-Development-with-Grpc/README.md

 2-) Create two admin user for listing which admin create which models.

-3-) DataBase operations should try catch to capture error and every critical sections should check with if conditions.
+3-) Database operations should try catch to capture error and every critical sections should check with if conditions.

+4-) Prevent register on Login Screen (solution Register Action Screen define Privilege Admin User)